buddydanger/project-stacked/README.md

 - Sportsbook Open Time
 - Weekly Bet Deadline

-### Optional Settings
+### Optional
 - Allowed bet types
-- Parlay on/off
+- Parlay toggle
 - Trade rules
-- Season schedule
-- Playoff format
+- Schedule and playoff format
 - End-of-season awards

 ---

 ## Example Week

-**Player A Stack:** Chiefs, Saints, Bengals, Bears
+Player A Stack: Chiefs, Bengals, Bears, Saints
-**Player B Stack:** 49ers, Cowboys, Jets, Lions
+Player B Stack: 49ers, Cowboys, Jets, Lions

-- Player B places 600 units on 49ers ML
+- Player B places 500 units on 49ers ML
-- Player A Blocks “Cowboys” before opponent uses them
+- Player A uses Block on Cowboys before B uses them
+- Cowboys are now unavailable to B
-- Player A places 400 units on Chiefs –3.5
+- Player A attempts Bengals +6.5 for 300 units
-- Player B Counters Bengals +6.5 before Player A bets it
+- Player B Counters Bengals +6.5 before A locks it
-- Player A avoids the Countered bet
+- A avoids the Countered bet and reallocates
-- Player B Mirrors Chiefs –3.5
-- Both complete up to their 1,000-unit cap
+- Both participants hit the 1,000-unit cap
-- Games resolve and Stack Scores determine the winner
+- Games resolve; Stack Scores determine the winner

 ---

 ## Summary
-**Project Stacked** combines fantasy drafting, sports betting, and tactical timing into a single competitive format.
-Participants draft NFL teams, build bets from those teams under a weekly hard cap, and strategically use one defensive move per week to disrupt their opponent—all while managing a persistent bankroll that reflects long-term performance.
+**Project Stacked** merges fantasy drafting, sportsbook-style betting, and real-time defensive timing into a unique competitive experience.
+Participants manage a persistent bankroll, draft the teams that define their betting options, and use one defensive move each week to disrupt opponent strategy—all under a fair, skill-based weekly cap.

-Stacked is designed to be:
-- Clean
-- Balanced
-- Skill-based
-- Configurable
-- Competitive
-- Fun

 **Draft your stack.
-Build your card.
 Time your defense.
-Grow your bankroll.**
+Build your bankroll.
+Win the week.**